 Finally, in a study that extends and complements that of Scott and his coauthors, Heinze and Weber (2016) examined institutional logics in large healthcare organizations.
 The logic of integrative medicine blends an emphasis on biological science (from the logic of conventional medicine) with a concern for the whole person (from the logic of complementary and alternative medicine), rather than a narrow focus on a particular disease, deformity, or disorder.
-This hybrid logic combines the professional routines, artifacts, and symbols of its parent logics; for example, treating cancer patients with diets, herbs, acupuncture, and meditation (elements of the complementary-and-alternative-medicine logic) with chemotherapy and radiation (elements of the conventional-medicine logic).
-Table 4 lays out the dimensions of the integrative-medicine logic and its organizational consequences, and compares it to the conventional-medicine logic.
-Despite the fact that the integrative-medicine logic contains basic elements of the conventional-medicine logic, the former's underlying paradigm often conflicts with that of the latter, so their coexistence is precarious.
+This hybrid logic combines the professional routines, artifacts, and symbols of its parent logics; for example, treating cancer patients with diets, herbs, acupuncture, and meditation (elements of the complementary-and-alternative-medicine logic) and with chemotherapy and radiation (elements of the integrative-medicine logic and its organizational consequences, and compares it to the conventional-medicine logic.
+Although the integrative-medicine logic contains basic elements of the conventional-medicine logic, the former's underlying paradigm often conflicts with that of the latter, so their coexistence is precarious.